Bayt Shanna

 Bayt Shanna was a Palestinian Arab village in the Ramle Subdistrict of Mandatory Palestine.
 It was depopulated during the 1948 Arab–Israeli War on July 15, 1948, during the second stage of Operation Dani.
 It was located 11.5 km southeast of Ramla.

+Etymology

+Bayt šannā /Bēt šanna/ is an Aramaic place-name, which means "House of the Rock" (šn’).
+A rarely documented variant in 16th century endowment deeds reads Bayt al-šunnāra /Bēt iš-šunnāra/ [53], "the place of the cat (or ‘of the partridge’)".

 History

 Ceramics from the Byzantine era have been found here.